 How to store your playdough to make it last for months.

 Only two easy options needed for this section.
-Sandwich bags - I'm yet to have a problem that can't be solved with a sandwich bag and this is no exception or your ordinary glass jars.
-They are both cheap and perfect for storing play dough.
+Sandwich bags, ordinary glass jars or beeswax wraps, all cheap and perfect for storing play dough.

 A simple way to resurrect you playdough if has been left out

 There are many playdough recipes out there that claim that their playdough recipe does not dry out, but let's be honest, it does.